 Breeds such as American Staffordshire Terriers, Cane Corso and Pit Bull Terriers must fly in reinforced travel crates if they're over 6 months of age or weigh more than 20 lbs.

-Reinforced crates must meet International Air Transport Association Requirement #82 -- find out more about what this means here.
+Reinforced crates must meet International Air Transport Association Requirement #82.

 Essentially, reinforced crates can't be made of plastic and the doors must be made of heavy wire mesh, metal or reinforced wood.
 They should also be able to be closed securely (with no chance of them opening accidentally).

 Different airlines have different rules, so call the carrier(s) ahead of time to find out what to expect.